 We all have trouble being concise, we all use too many filler words sometimes and occasionally have to work to articulate our thoughts into words.
 We have trouble making small talk and we really want people to like us.

 That is until we learn the techniques!
 Then we’re smooth as silk in all those communicative situations and more 🙂

 Speech-Language Pathology School, It’s a Thing

 Then I hung out my shingle.
-I loved working with kids, but there were tons of Speech-Language Pathologists helping the folks who need to reach normal limits.
+I loved working with kids, but tons of Speech-Language Pathologists helped the folks who need to reach normal limits.
 There was relatively NO ONE providing speech improvement to the regular people dealing with the challenging communicative situations that we face in our daily lives.